 Note: To become 100% sure of their dimensions and weight, you can directly check it from the solar panel datasheet.
 Go to the manufacturer’s website and download the file.
 Or, contact them directly by email.

 For example, your roof area that is intended for solar is about 40 m².
-It means, you will be able to fit approximately 20 solar panels.
+It means you will be able to fit approximately 20 solar panels.
 But, make sure you have considered having maintenance access space as well.
-This means, you want to leave good amount of area for cleaning and maintenance purposes.
+This means you want to leave a good amount of area for cleaning and maintenance purposes.

 Let us say, you chose to buy 390 Watt-peak solar modules.
 Then, your total solar plant capacity will be 20pcs. x 390Wp or 7,800 Watt-peak or 7.8kWp.

 This is good only if you just want to quickly assess your solar plant size.

 Here, we will identify the steps on how to properly calculate your solar plant size.
 It is a very important thing to do at this stage.
 This will make your planning smooth and precise.

 To be more accurate with your solar plant size, you need to measure up your roof.
 Measure it safely and accurately.
 Or, you can just refer to the scaled as-built drawings for your home if you have them.